KevinMarquette/kevinmarquette.github.io/_posts/2016-10-28-powershell-everything-you-wanted-to-know-about-pscustomobject.md

 tags: [PowerShell]
 ---

 `PSCustomObject`s are a great tool to add into your Powershell toolbelt.
-Let's jump right in and see what you can do with them.
+Let's start with the basics and work our way into the more advanced features.
+The idea behind using a `PSCustomObject` is to have a very simple way to create structured data.
+Take a look at the first example and you will have a better idea what that means.

 ## Creating objects

 I love using `[PSCustomObject]` in Powershell.
 Creating a usable object has never been easier.
+Becaus of that, I am going to skip over all the other ways you can create an object.

     $myObject = [PSCustomObject]@{
         Name     = 'Kevin'